houmanhafez/File-Organizer/README.md

-# Downloaded File Organizer
+# File Organizer

 Browser File Organizer is a Python script designed to monitor the default browser on your system and organize downloaded files into folders based on their types.
 It works seamlessly in the background, ensuring your downloads are neatly categorized without any manual effort.

 ## Features

 - Automatically detects the default browser on your system.
+- Monitors the Desktop and Downloads folders.
-- Monitors browser processes in the background.
+- Detects if a browser is running and starts to organize files in the background.
 - Organizes downloaded files into folders based on their types (e.g., PDF, images, HTML, etc.).
 - Works on Windows, macOS, and Linux platforms.
 - Minimal setup required.